Belarus' Lukashenko says migrants have 'right' to go west | DW | 26.11.2021

 Interior Minister Horst Seehofer said earlier in November that if Berlin took in migrants it "would mean implementing the very basis of this perfidious strategy."

-The EU has accused Belarus of engineering the crisis on the border by bringing migrants into the region and using them as part of a "hybrid war," retaliation for sanctions imposed on the Lukashenko regime over last year's contested election.
+The EU has accused Belarus of engineering the crisis on the border by bringing migrants into the region and using them as part of a "hybrid war", retaliation for sanctions imposed on the Lukashenko regime.

 New sanctions have been agreed upon and are expected to be adopted in December.

-Aid organizations have said at least 11 migrants have died on both sides of the border since the crisis began.
+Aid organizations say that at least 11 migrants have died on both sides of the border since the crisis began.

 kb/dj (AFP, Reuters)